 Today’s the day!
-Reveal day for the $100 Room Challenge!
+Reveal day for our laundry room makeover of the $100 Room Challenge!
 I have to say that when Erin at Lemons, Lavender and Laundry invited us to participate, I thought it would be a pretty easy update.
 And it has been, until today.

 (This post contains affiliate links.
 See the sidebar for more information)